George Russell: Lewis Hamilton 'feels' for Mercedes team-mate after Belgian GP victory disqualification

 "There will be more to come."

-Having lost what would have been their first one-two result since the Sao Paulo GP of November 2022 through the technical infringement, Mercedes boss Toto Wolff apologised to Russell for the error and said they would now assess what had gone wrong on his car.
+Having lost what would have been their first one-two result since the Sao Paulo GP of November 2022 through the technical infringement, Mercedes boss Toto Wolff apologised to Russell for the error and said they would now assess what had gone wrong on his car to leave it underweight.

-In their post-race release, trackside engineering director Andrew Shovlin suggested that rubber lost from Russell's 35-lap-old tyres was likely a "contributing factor" to the car finishing underweight, although admitted it was nonetheless "clearly not good enough" that they had been caught out.
+In their post-race press release, trackside engineering director Andrew Shovlin suspected that rubber lost from Russell's 34-lap-old tyres during the Briton's mammoth final stint was likely a "contributing factor" to the car failing the mandatory post-race weight check - although he admitted it was still "clearly not good enough" that Mercedes had fallen foul of the rules.

 "We don't yet understand why the car was underweight following the race but will investigate thoroughly to find the explanation," said Shovlin.